lihaoyi/Metascala/readme.md

 sbt test
 ```

 Which will run download the dependencies (currently just [asm]()), compile the code, and run the unit tests in the [test/scala/features]() folder.
 Compiling ScalaMachine could take up to a minute or two, but running the unit tests should take less than 10 seconds.
-These tests exercise individual pieces of functionality available on the JVM: math, methods, classes, exceptions, etc., and verify that the result of executing a method via ScalaMachine is identical to the result of executing it directly via reflection.
+These tests exercise individual pieces of functionality available on the JVM: math, methods, classes, exceptions, etc., and verify that the result of executing a method via ScalaMachine is identical to the result of executing it directly via [reflection]().

 Implementation
 --------------
 ScalaMachine is a simple Scala application, and compiles to Java bytecode like any other Scala program.
-There is no inter-language interop, no runtime code generation (whether java bytecode or x86) or anything of that sort.
-It is literally a program that loads in a class file, parses it into a nice to use data structure and then has a `while(true)` loop that interprets the bytecodes one by one, following the [JVM Spec]() to change the internal state of the VM, and spits out an answer at the end.
+It is literally a program that loads in a class file, parses it into a nice to use data structure and then has a `while(true)` loop that interprets the bytecodes one by one, updating the internal state of the VM following the [JVM Spec]() to and spitting out an answer at the end.

 In fact, each ScalaMachine JVM is a single Java object, containing in itself all state relevant to its own computation, and instantiating one and invoking methods using it is simple: